-To be honest, I’ve used it a lot in the past.
-But now I’m in recovery…
+And to be painfully honest, I’ve used it a lot in the past.
+That’s why I know so much about it…

 What is LBO?

 Lying by Omission (LBO) is our actions to hide something from our spouse, hoping we can avoid a difficult conversation or getting caught.

 It might be that we were tempted on Amazon and bought a new gadget but avoid our spouse knowing about it.

 Or we told a friend we would buy their old refrigerator and “forgot” to mention it to our spouse.